xilingdc/3110ProjectRisk/readme.txt

 	- Aleksandar Veselinovic
 	- Ali Fahd
 	- Xiling Wang

+Changes:
+	- Design of program is now in MVC format
+	- Added a GUI for the user to use including a map
+	- Attack is done through buttons and clicking on the different countries' button
+	- C' button shows the number of troops it has while colour shows who owns it
+	- State of game (ie whose turn it is) is shown in the text box at the top

 Future roadmap :
 	- Adding additional bonus army placement based on number of territoires and area conquered